Gluteus minimus muscle

 • Pause, and then return your upper leg to the starting position on the ground.
 Do 20 reps on each side.

 Pigeon pose is a great stretch for most of the muscles in the hip region and the Gluteus Medius and Gluteus Minimus are no exception.
 Most people are probably familiar with one variation of this stretch or another.
-It is best to choose the variation that works best for your and your level of mobility/flexibility.
+It is best to choose the variation that works best for you and your level of mobility/flexibility.

 figure 4 stretch